-Thanksgiving is the holiday of food, family, and giving thanks.
-Is it possible to find thankfulness in the midst of an infertility journey?
+This time of the year is about food, family, giving thanks, and joy.
+Is it possible to find thankfulness and joy in the midst of an infertility journey during a pandemic?

 Though it isn’t always easy, the answer is yes.

 To arrive at your own place of gratitude, try to look with open-minded kindness at the life you have right now.
 Notice how much of your attention is on what is not present in your life (a pregnancy, a baby, another child), and then gently redirect your attention to the good that is present in your life.
 The good things may include people that you treasure, activities you enjoy and all that is comforting and fulfilling.
 For everyone it will be different things.

 Over the past 30+ years, we have worked with thousands of people who have overcome their infertility diagnosis.
 They have shared the many ways that their infertility experience resulted in gratitude in different areas of their lives.

 If tough days come along this holiday season, take a look at some of the positive viewpoints offered by others who have been in your shoes.
 Some share positive viewpoints that got them through, while others share viewpoints from the other side of their journey.

 Find a clear perspective on what really matters.
 After a winding path to parenthood with many twists and turns, some of the “big” stuff seems much smaller.

 Try to make the most of every moment.
 Living through tough diagnoses and treatments can help you bring about positive change in your life in the form of a new mindset, new habits, new goals, and a new outlook.